Helping women and non-binary people create sustainable careers as audio engineers and music producers in Aotearoa New Zealand.

 Project Step-Up - provides two monetary awards to help music creators who require a monetary help to finish a song or project.

-Provides one free ticket to the Aotearoa Music Producer Series held annually with a successful interational music producer.
+Step-Up with AMPS - provides one free ticket to the Aotearoa Music Producer Series held annually with a successful international music producer.